bitpay/bitcore/README.md

 # Description

-Bitcore Wallet Service facilitates multisig HD wallets creation and operation thru a (hopefully) simple and intuitive REST API.
+Bitcore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

 BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.